-Your non-executive directors continued in 2021 to receive their fees in an equal split of cash and equity as part of cash conservation efforts.
+Your Non-Executive Directors continued in 2022 to receive their fees in an equal split of cash and equity as part of cash conservation efforts, and have elected to continue this in 2023.
+Total fees were unchanged over the previous year, and are not proposed to be increased in 2023.